-Learn all about how to control the stock that you have on hand: a pivotal part of inventory management.
+Learn all about inventory control — the systems and processes you use to track and organise the stock that you have on hand, and a pivotal part of inventory management.

-Inventory control is the portion of your inventory management system that involves what’s currently in stock.
-Essentially, it’s about effectively managing where your inventory is and what condition it’s in — taking when stock arrives and departs your warehouse into account.
-You may also hear it referred to as stock control.
+Inventory control is the portion of your inventory management system that involves what’s currently on hand.
+Essentially, it’s about effectively managing where your stock is and what condition it’s in — taking when it arrives and departs your warehouse into account.

 At first glance, inventory control looks very similar to inventory management.
-While they are similar, stock control ignores all the other factors that make up inventory management: including purchasing, production, sales and reporting.
+While they are closely related, inventory control ignores all the other factors that make up inventory management: including purchasing, production, sales and reporting.
 So really it’s just one part of your inventory management system, albeit an important one.

-For any inventory-based business, controlling inventory is important to maintain low costs and high profits.
-Because when businesses lose control over their stock, productivity will suffer.
+Controlling inventory is pivotal to maintaining low costs and high profits.
+When businesses lose sight of their stock, productivity will suffer.

 When running smoothly, inventory control ensures that your business is set up in a way that enables staff to assemble and send products to customers as quickly as possible.
-With badly controlled inventory, you’ll lose sight over where your stock is, how much you have, and what you can currently sell.
+With badly managed goods, you’ll lose sight over where your stock is, how much you have, and what you can currently sell.

 There are two other key reasons for paying attention to stock control: reducing holding costs and shortage costs.

 Storing inventory costs money, which makes maximising efficiency as much as possible important.
-A company with excellent inventory control can do more with what’s on hand, meaning they have to store less.
-They’ll also know exactly when to reorder products, meaning they can store exactly what’s needed without running the risk of stockouts.
+A company with a tight grip on its stock can do more with what’s on hand, meaning they have to store less.
+They’ll also know exactly when to reorder products, so they can keep levels low without risking stockouts.

 Stocktaking — when you count and record the inventory that your business has on hand — is an important part of inventory control.
-After a stock count, you should know exactly what inventory you currently own.
+After a stock count, you should know exactly what you currently have to sell.

-If the stock levels from your count differ widely from what the figures you have in your inventory management system, it might be a sign that your inventory control could be improved.
+If the levels from your count differ widely from what the figures you have in your system, it might be a sign that your inventory control could be improved.
 Even if they don’t, having accurate information on your stock is a great start at improving efficiency.

 There are lots of different ways to improve your inventory control.
 Here 3 top tips to get you started.